Authgear

 How to Create Accounts for Users and Send them their Password

-You can create accounts for users using Authgear Portal or Admin API and the password you set or a random auto-generated password will be sent to the user's email address.
+You can create accounts for users using Authgear Portal or and the password you set or a random auto-generated password will be sent to the user's email address.
 In addition, you can also configure the new accounts such that users are required to set a new password on login.

 Step 1: Open the Create User Page